class.freeze

 Answer

-Share if you think museums that can earn should earn more of their keep.
+Share if you think specialist museums should raise more from those who visit them.

 The analyst's verdict